supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. In the Search bar of the Azure portal, type *Subscription*, then select **Subscriptions**.

-1. If the *"Azure Pass - Sponsorship"* subscription is shown (or equivalent name in your selected language), proceed to Task #2.
+1. If the **"Azure HOL xxxx"** subscription is shown (or equivalent name in your selected language), proceed to Task #2.
 Otherwise, ask your instructor on how to create the Azure subscription with your tenant admin user credentials. **Note:** The subscription creation process could take up to 10 minutes.

     **Important:** These labs have been designed to use less than USD $10 of Azure services during the class.